KVM-VMI/kvm-vmi/README.md

 ~~~

-This project is divided into 2 components:
+This project is divided into 4 components:
-- a modified version of the KVM source code.
+- `kvm`: linux kernel with _vmi_ patches for KVM
+- `qemu`: patched for a fast memory access
-- a userland component which receive and displays events.
+- `nitro`: userland library which receives events, introspects the virtual
+  machine state, and fills the semantic gap
-- a modified `QEMU`, needed for the memory access
+- `libvmi`: virtual machine instrospection library with unified memory access
+  accross `Xen` and `KVM`

 # Setup